 You are also recommended to calibrate and profile your monitor (display device), so that the colors you see on the screen are more closely related to those you see on your prints.
-There are two ways to do this:
+From the HP Color Center, select How To Calibrate Your Display for further information.